What is a HDD?

 SSDs can be thought of as large USB drives; they use the same base technology.
 NAND, the technology in solid state drives, is a kind of flash memory.
 At the lowest level, floating gate transistors record a charge (or lack of a charge) to store data.
 The gates are organized in a grid pattern, which is further organized into a block.
 Block size can vary, but each row that makes up the grid is called a page.

-An SSD controller that performs several functions, including keeping track of where data is located.
+An SSD controller performs several functions, including keeping track of where data is located.

 Reading and writing

 Updating data is more complex for SSDs.
 All the data in a block must be refreshed when any portion of it is updated.
 The data on the old block is copied to a different block, the block is erased, and the data is rewritten with the changes to a new block.

 Each time you ask your computer to retrieve or update data, the SSD controller looks at the address of the data requested and reads the charge status.

 When the drive is idle, a process called garbage collection goes through and makes sure the information in the old block is erased and that the block is free to be written to again.